 All students and staff who are accessing campus buildings and facilities are strongly encouraged to take two Rapid (LFD) Tests per week.
-You can book your tests here.
+You can book your tests at our on-campus testing centre here.

-While you wait for your test result (typically one hour), you should not interact with anyone outside of your household to avoid transmitting coronavirus.
+While you wait for your lateral flow test result (typically one hour), you should not interact with anyone outside of your household to avoid transmitting coronavirus.

-- however, if you test positive, you should return to your accommodation immediately and self-isolate for ten days.
-You should walk, cycle or drive where possible and should not use public transport or a taxi or private hire vehicle.
+- if you test positive, you should return to your accommodation immediately and self-isolate for ten days.
+You should walk, cycle or drive where possible to return home and should not use public transport or a taxi or private hire vehicle.
 You will also need to notify the University that you are self-isolating through this form.

 - if students are on a placement and not attending university facilities, they should follow and participate in any testing regime in place at their placement.
 It is not necessary to travel to university to be tested before travelling to a placement, unless this is advised by the placement provider.

 If you do not get tested when requested, you should self-isolate for 10 days.
 The more people that get tested, the better we can mitigate the transmission of COVID-19 and everyone’s university experience can improve.

 Please note, if you have had a positive coronavirus test in the last 90 days through NHS Test and Trace and been recorded as a positive case on the national system, you do not need to be tested again within that period if you are asymptomatic.
 This is because you are likely to have developed some immunity.
 You are still required to self-isolate if you are identified as a close contact of a positive case, even if this is within the 90-day window.

 There is wheelchair access available via a lift.
 The level-access to the Students' Union basement will be arranged through queue coordinators at the main entrance who will show individuals down to the basement and back up again.